hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `id` - The Kubernetes Managed Cluster ID.

+* `current_kubernetes_version` - The current version running on the Azure Kubernetes Managed Cluster.

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

 * `private_fqdn` - The FQDN for the Kubernetes Cluster when private link has been enabled, which is only resolvable inside the Virtual Network used by the Kubernetes Cluster.